pingidentity/helm-charts/docs/config/workload.md

     ```

 !!! note "WaitFor"
-    For each product, a `waitFor` structure providing the name, service and timeout (in seconds)
+    For each product, a `waitFor` structure providing the name, service and timeout, in seconds,
-    that should be waited on before the running container con continue.
+    that should be waited (defaults to 300 if not provided) on before the running container con continue.
 This
     will inject an initContainer using the PingToolkit wait-for utility until it
     can `nc host:port` before continuing.